Skip to content

 • Create exception queues for manual review

-• Document troubleshooting procedures
+• Document troubleshooting procedures for your team

-4. Establish Monitoring and Observability
+4. How Do You Establish Monitoring and Observability?

 What gets measured gets managed:

-• Track sync success/failure rates
+• Track sync success/failure rates daily

 • Monitor data latency (time to sync)

-• Alert on volume anomalies
+• Alert on volume anomalies that signal problems

 • Review integration logs weekly